CMU-SAFARI/DRAM-Bender/README.md

 <p align="center">
 <img src="images/xupvvh.png" width="512">
 </p>

+* XCU50: We provide a single bitstream to test the HBM2 chip.

 We provide a script (```prebuild/programFPGA.sh```) that programs the FPGA according to user-specified board, DIMM slot, DIMM type, the number of ranks and the DQ width.
 Run the script as ```./programFPGA.sh <board> <slot> <dimm_type> <num_rank> <dq_width>```